Inclusive Recreation Programs

 • Child must have a developmental profile consistent with ASD

-• Child is able to attend weekly in-person sessions for an eight-week period
+• Child is able to attend weekly in-person sessions for a 10-week period

 • Caregiver must be able to attend one parent/guardian session (date to be confirmed)